kaleyxiaozheng/notes/JavaScript/nodejs/MongoDB.md

 > To select data from a table in MongoDB, we can also use the `find() method.

-> The find() method returns all occurrences in the selection.

-The first parameter of the find() method is a query object.
-In this example we use an empty query object, which selects all records in a table.
+> The `find()` method returns all occurrences in the selection.
+The first parameter of the `find()` method is a query object.
+Use an empty query object, which selects all records in a table.

 ### Query